Our review score is based on thorough real-world testing and is always held up against comparable models.

 Segway Ninebot Max G30P | 41.2 lbs | 18.7 kg |

-Its cubic size is around 26% larger than the G30P and 13% larger than the KQi3 Max.
+Its cubic size is around 26% larger than the G30P.
 This can make it hard to fit it into a regular trunk.
-In my own admittedly small car, I need to fold down a backseat to fit it.
+In my own admittedly small car, I need to fold down the backseat to fit it.

 Despite its robust design, the Segway Ninebot Max G2 folds down in seconds and stays in place until you release the hook mechanism.